Pittsburgh Penguins: Arenas

 The Penguins called Civic Arena home for over 45 seasons from their inception in 1967.
 In September 2010, they completed the move to Consol Energy Center (now named PPG Paints Arena).
 The Penguins also played two "home" games in the Cleveland suburb of Richfield, Ohio, in 1992 and 1993 at the Richfield Coliseum (this is not unlike the Cleveland Cavaliers of the NBA playing an annual pre-season game in Pittsburgh; the Philadelphia 76ers used the Civic Arena as a second home in the early 1970s).

 The UPMC Lemieux Sports Complex under construction in Cranberry Township, Pennsylvania, in April 2015.
 The complex opened in August 2015, and is used by the Penguins as their practice facility.

 From 1995 to 2015, the IceoPlex at Southpointe in the South Hills suburbs served as the team's practice facility.
 Robert Morris University's 84 Lumber Arena has served as a secondary practice facility for the team.
 During the franchise's first pre-season training camp and pre-season exhibition games, the Brantford Civic Centre in Brantford, Ontario, served as its home, and by the 1970s and continuing through the 1980s, the team was using the suburban Rostraver Ice Garden for training.

 In August 2015, the Penguins and the University of Pittsburgh Medical Center (UPMC) opened the UPMC Lemieux Sports Complex, combining a new team practice and training facility with a UPMC Sports Medicine treatment and research complex, in suburban Cranberry Township near the interchange between Interstate 79 and Pennsylvania Route 228.
 The twin rink facility replaced both the IceoPlex at Southpointe and the 84 Lumber Arena as the Penguins' regular practice facility, freeing up Consol Energy Center for other events on days the Penguins are not scheduled to play.

 As with most other NHL arenas, the Penguins make use of a goal horn whenever the team scores a goal at home.
 It is also played just before the beginning of a home game, and after a Penguins victory.
 Their current goal horn made by Nathan Manufacturing, Inc. and introduced in 2005 to coincide with Sidney Crosby joining the team, was used at both the Civic Arena and Consol Energy Center.

 Minor league affiliates

 The Penguins have two minor league affiliates assigned to their team.
 The Wilkes-Barre/Scranton Penguins, their AHL affiliate, have played in Wilkes-Barre Township, Pennsylvania, since 1999.
-The Penguins also have a secondary affiliate in the ECHL, the Wheeling Nailers, which they have been associated with since the start of the 2000–01 ECHL season.
+The Penguins also have a secondary affiliate in the ECHL, the Florida Everblades, which they have been associated with since the start of the 2026–27 ECHL season after 29 years affiliated with the Wheeling Nailers.